Smartmi Launches the New Evaporative Humidifier 3lite

 Pricing and Availability

 The Smartmi Evaporative Humidifier 3lite is the perfect companion for anyone looking to enhance their living environment with improved health and comfort.
-It is available on Media Expert and Komputronik in the Polish market, starting at a price of 399 PLN.
+It is available on WildBerries and Ozon in the Russia market now, starting at a price of 9,999 RUB.
 This humidifier delivers smart, simple, and efficient humidity control for your home.
 For more information, visit www.smartmiglobal.com or follow us on social media for the latest updates.

 Share this article